dbadrian/test_kitchen/ferments/sourdoughbread.md

   * <1Tl Kuemmel

   **Result**: Dough mixing easy, messed up and added salt to late, so mabye more sticky while kneading than necessary (otherwise rye).
+	      Taste: pleasant, loft texture, less wet than 100% vollkorn,  but content should
+be increae for  next  iteration as comparison